stadium-software/workflow-steps/v2/README.md

 }]
 ```

-Example update definition that removes the class "pending" from all items with the class "pending" and adds the class "success":
+Example update definition that
+   1. Removes the class "pending" from all items with the class "pending" and adds the class "success"
 ```json
 [{
 	"stepclass": "pending",